 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$29,265 (December 31, 2014: \$36,597) are due in the second quarter of 2015.
-At March 31, 2015, the Company had cash and cash equivalents, and accounts receivable of \$2,115,655 and \$4,489, respectively, which is sufficient to satisfy the expected requirements for the second quarter of 2015.
-The advance of \$3,000,000 from funds in trust and interest thereon (\$180,000 to March 31, 2015) payable to KGHM is due on December 31, 2015.
-Should the

-Company be unable to repay the advance by December 31, 2015, the advance and interest thereon will be satisfied by the collateralized funds held in trust.
+Accounts payable and accrued liabilities of \$96,216 (December 31, 2014: \$36,597) are due in the third quarter of 2015.
+At June 30, 2015, the Company had cash and cash equivalents, and accounts receivable of \$1,968,712 and \$8,630, respectively, which is sufficient to satisfy the expected requirements for the third quarter of 2015.
+The advance of \$3,000,000 from funds in trust and interest thereon (\$240,000 to June 30, 2015) payable to KGHM is due on December 31, 2015.
+Should the Company be unable to repay the advance by December 31, 2015, the advance and interest thereon will be satisfied by the collateralized funds held in trust.
+The funds provided to Abacus by KGHM as a loan, in respect of Abacus' 20% share of cash calls of KGHM Ajax, will be recovered from Abacus' share of revenue upon commencement of production at Ajax.